andreidae/SeXY/README.md

 E. Calculate the mean coverage of ten million sites randomly sampled across the extracted X-linked scaffolds.

-F. Calculate the mean coverage of ten million sites randomly sampled across the extracted autosomal scaffold.
+F. Calculate the mean coverage of ten million sites randomly sampled across the extracted autosomal scaffolds.

 G. Calculate the ratio of X-linked scaffold mean coverage to Autosomal scaffold mean coverage (X:A ratio).